Give no quarter

 They han made wyketis [small doors] on euery quarter of ye hwse.

 So, we now arrive at a part of a dwelling house being called a quarter, or quarters.
-That's the first route done with and the notion of captured combatants being granted life and given somewhere to stay, i.e. quartered', as opposed to 'given no quarter', i.e. killed, is a plausible one.
+That's the first route done with and the notion of captured combatants being granted life and given somewhere to stay, that is, quartered', as opposed to 'given no quarter', that is, killed, is a plausible one.

 The second route is straightforward in that 'quarter' was also used to mean 'good relations with or fair treatment of'.
 This usage dates from around the same time as Cotgrave's 'ransomed from battle' definition and could equally be the source of the meaning of 'give no quarter'; for example, Ralphe Hamor's A True Discourse of the Present Estate of Virginia, 1614: